kloparn/advent-of-code-2025/readme.md

  - Im thinking i can find the outer bondry, and somehow go from there?
 Ahhhhhh
  - While i do think i could probably have done this in maybe a few days, what i did was that i took a little help to get more used to calculating these kinds of issue.
  - It's solved... but at what cost.
+### Day 10

+Light switches with instructions and power joltage, talk about a light studio (dunst dunst dunst)

+Part 1 thoughts:
+ - As i have to solve it, in the least steps, it feels like i should do a depth search, or maybe a breadth first?
+ - doing a bfs search had its issues, but with some figling with the already checked points, it've completed it.
+ - Took 20 seconds to run, oh damn.

+Part 2 thoughts:
+ - Oke, so now they want to include the jolts, each button increases jolt counter...
+ - I guess i can throw away the lightswitches, as the jolt is the truth now.
+ - I cannot complete this with my current knowledge, i have a feeling math is needed.

+I've succumed to co-pilot for part 2, not fully but partly to help do the linear solution!

+### Day 11

+Oh no, i've got a feeling that an elephant stuck in a volcano issue is coming up...

+Part 1 Thoughts:
+ - Oke simple, breadth first search with a check that we cannot go back to already explored paths.
+ - Nice quick and easy 1-1 look up if we've been somewhere and the new paths.

+Part 2 thoughts:
+ - This looks like just a modified part 1... trying it but i am quite sure ill bite my own tail on this one.
+ - I was right...
+Ahhh, after some googling, when you have a path that has no loops and need to check possible paths, you can use something called DAG (direct acyclic graph).
+ - Oke, it looks like it's 'like' a dfs, that is you go down once to the goal, but you count the ways to possibly get there, like a plus path but also keeping track if we've seen the two keys.
+ - Anyway this was a hard day but possible if i knew directly about the DAG way of handing problems like this.